g-leech/argmin-gravitas/_posts/2025-06-29-types-of-theist.markdown

 		"Coirreligionist" is a cool word.
 	</li>
 	<li class="footnote" id="fn:6">
+		The varieties of religious nonexperience.<br><br>
-		I recognise that I'm most of all describing British Christianity here - and that other places retain the wild zealotry and wailing and seizures and madness of crowds.
+		I recognise that I'm most of all describing British Christianity here - that other places retain the wild zealotry and wailing and seizures and madness of crowds.
 But we had that here once, and how we suffered it, and how we made others suffer it.
 	</li>
 	<li class="footnote" id="fn:7">
 		I remain sympathetic to the philosophers on one point: calling yourself a Christian without understanding the claims that {Jesus is Lord, the Trinity is one, you have original sin, etc} and agreeing with these claims is kinda crap.
 So I'm a sort of Jesuit.